During tough times you especially need to keep a handle on every single transaction in your business.

-- Would I get back money from the tax man?
+- Would I get money back?

 - Was I even doing this right?

-But, Word and Excel Have Their Pitfalls
+Word and Excel Have Their Pitfalls

 By only using Word and Excel for accounting, you’re not doing yourself any favors.
 You know what I’m talking about if you’ve ever found yourself:

-Going through the tedious process of re-opening invoices to fix common invoicing mistakes: Specifying the wrong date, excluding an invoice number or having the wrong invoice value
+- Going through the tedious process of re-opening invoices to fix common invoicing mistakes: Specifying the wrong date, excluding an invoice number, or having the wrong invoice value

-Scrambling to find all that income and expense information you need to complete your tax return.
+- Scrambling to find all that income and expense information you need to complete your tax return

-4 Reasons to Stop Penny-Pinching on Your Accounting Solution
+4 Reasons to Keep Your Accounting Solution

 1. You’ll Have More Time for Billable Work